-People in Harmony was established in 1972 to promote the positive experience of interracial life in Britain and to challenge the racism, prejudice and ignorance, experienced by mixed race people, families and couples.
+People in Harmony is celebrating 52 years since it was established in 1972 to promote the positive experience of interracial life in Britain and to challenge the racism, prejudice and ignorance, experienced by mixed race people, families and couples.

 Membership is nationwide and we are keen to recruit more members and volunteers, set up local support groups and develop a network of contacts with experience relevant to our aims.

 This is how we make a difference through Education, Celebration, Stimulation and Support

 People in Harmony acknowledge terms such as ‘race’, ‘racism’, ‘mixed race’ and ‘interracial’ have arisen out of specific social and economic circumstances.
 We therefore understand that such terms are rightly, subject for debate and invite comment from those involved.

 Definitions of those terms: